These features are available to Ontraport Plus accounts and above.

 Update Expected Deal Timeframe

-To give team members ongoing estimates of when a deal is expected to close, this campaign continually updates the close timeframe as time passes.
+To give team members ongoing estimates of when a deal is expected to close, this automation continually updates the close timeframe as time passes.

 Update Actual Close Date